zenwattage/zenwattage.github.io/README.md

 ## Wins

 ## 100% personally created portfolio
-- For a fun way to choose my color scheme I used [Color Leap](https://colorleap.app/home).
+- For a fun way to choose a 5 color scheme I used [Color Leap](https://colorleap.app/home).
 (I chose the second pot down in year 0)

 ## Personal Domain!
-Welcome to the launch of scottyhansford.com!
-I found the ease of github-pages combined with the ```terminal``` and I had to figure out how to connect to a real domain.
+Welcome to the launch of scottyhansford.com! github-pages combined with the ```terminal``` makes for very quick updates to the live page which I appreciate.

 ## Support